Index style finger release hooked on d-loop.

 There is a lot to like about index finger releases, but, for many of us, using an index finger release can eventually lead to “target panic.”
 The trigger itself isn’t the issue, but, rather, our tendencies and how we use it become the issue.
 Any time you have a trigger involved in activating the release you are inducing the conscious desire to fire the arrow when the pin is over the dot.
 Most people have a very hard time both aiming with the front half and executing a command shot with the back half.
 Trying to do both can lead to target panic.
 Target panic can be explained as the learned connection between the eye, brain and our release hand—the eye sees the pin cross the target, the brain triggers the fire reflex and the finger punches the trigger.
 Over time, we begin to anticipate the shot and that causes anxiety and flinching.
 Then, to ease the anxiety, subconsciously, we begin to aim and freeze outside of the intended target.
 Whatever the case the symptoms are the same: freezing off target, inconsistent shooting and flinching.
 If you want to continue shooting an index finger release you may need to rethink how you have it set up and how you shoot it.

-We also carry several closed jaw type releases.
-Obviously, one advantage of those is that your D-loop is enclosed and there is no way it can come out other than opening it with the trigger.
-The Scott Echo and Recon are excellent options as is the Hot Shot Nano, which is near the $50 to $100 price point.
+We also carry several closed-jaw type releases.
+Obviously, one advantage of those is that your D-loop is enclosed, and there is no way it can come out other than opening it with the trigger.
+One solid option is the Spot Hogg Tuff Guy release.
+The Scott Archery Shark RTS and the Scott Archery Little Goose II are excellent options, both are under a $100 price point.

 You will also notice that several of the index releases have nylon straps that connect the body of the release to the wrist strap itself.
 These nylon straps can easily be adjusted in length to find the best fit for each archer regardless of hand size.
 They also are flexible, allowing for some variations in anchor point and reducing torque.
 The downfall of these is that they can flop around a bit.
-We also carry some solid arm options like the Scott Recon, Rhino or Spot Hogg Wise Guy.
-Those are rigid or may offer a fold back locking option to keep them back when you don’t need them.
-The point of this type of release is that it won’t flop around and you’ll easily have it in your hand when you need it.
-Personally, I prefer the nylon strap types because of the adjustability it provides, but it truly is a personal preference.
+We also carry some solid arm options like the Scott Archery Shark RTS, Scott Archery Little Goose II or Spot Hogg Wise Guy or Spot Hogg Tuff Guy.
+Those are rigid or may offer a fold-back locking option to keep them back when you don’t need them.
+The point of this type of release is that it won’t flop around, and you’ll easily have it in your hand when you need it.
+Personally, I prefer the nylon strap types because of the adjustability they provide, but it truly is a personal preference.

-All around, thumb releases are great for target archery and hunting, but, if you decide to try one out, I would recommend that you take the opportunity to learn to properly shoot with one so that target panic issues don’t continue or develop.
-One of my favorite thumb releases is the Carter Chocolate Addiction.
-It has tons of adjustability, including trigger tension, trigger travel, and trigger location.
+Overall, thumb releases are great for target archery and hunting, but if you decide to try one out, I would recommend that you take the opportunity to learn to properly shoot with one so that target panic issues don’t continue or develop.
+One of my favorite thumb releases is the Ultraview Archery UV Button Release or the Carter Chocolate Addiction.
+Both releases have tons of adjustability, including trigger tension, trigger travel, and trigger location.

 When you draw your bow with a hinge release, you draw with the weight on your index finger with very little tension on the rest of your fingers.
 You wrap your thumb around the thumb peg, utilizing the thumb peg as leverage to help you pull back.
 When you settle into your anchor point and begin your aiming process you will begin to pull through with your rhomboid back muscles, squeezing your draw arm shoulder blade back while relaxing your release hand, wrist and arm.
 As tension builds, the angle of the release changes, the sear slips, and the string fires.
 The major benefit of learning to shoot a hinge release is that it allows you to develop a subconscious surprise release.
 This might not sound like that much of a benefit, but, in essence, what you are doing is removing one variable from the equation and leaving only one thing to focus on...aiming!
 A hinge release can be a great tool for getting over target panic, but, once again, it will require commitment and learning to shoot one properly.
 Like the handheld thumb releases, a handheld hinge release also helps to establish a solid repeatable anchor point.

-The last release I will touch one is a tension or resistance activated release.
+The last release I will touch on is a tension or resistance-activated release.
 It’s similar to a hinge, but has a built-in safety mechanism that allows you to draw the bow without fear of it firing.
-The Carter Evolution Plus is an example of this type of release and we just added it to our Gear Shop.
+The Carter Evolution 20 Resistance Release or the Stanislawski OnneX Resistance Release is an example of this type of release.
 It also feels more like a traditional handheld thumb trigger release and is an awesome training tool for transitioning to a thumb release.
-The Evolution does not have a trigger and you can’t punch it.
-The Evolution is fired by increasing resistance, meaning you must pull through the release for it to fire.
+These releases do not have a trigger, and you can’t punch it.
+They are fired by increasing resistance, meaning you must pull through the release for it to fire.

-If you look at the Evolution, it appears to have a trigger, but that peg where the trigger typically is on a handheld release is actually a safety that allows you to draw the bow without fear that the bow will misfire.
-Once you get to full draw, you find your anchor point, take your thumb off the safety and then begin to execute your shot by pulling and building pressure on the back wall of your draw until the release fires.
-You can set up the Evolution at roughly five to seven pounds over your hold weight at full draw.
-This will allow you to release your thumb off the safety, and then build pressure to make the release go off.
-This type of release is truly a game changer for archers who are struggling with target panic or even archers who just want to progress and improve their shooting abilities.
-It can be frustrating when you initially make the switch.
-The most common feedback I get is that the release seems to fire sometimes and at other times the archer cannot get it to go off no matter how hard they feel like they are pulling into the backwall.
-In those cases, the issue is not the release; rather, it is an inconsistency with the shooter.
-If you will commit to it and learn to shoot it and execute the shot the same way every time, it can be a very helpful tool.
+If you commit to it, learn to shoot it, and execute the shot the same way every time, it can be a very helpful tool.
 In due time, it allows you to develop a subconscious, smooth, surprise release, which, in turn, grants you the opportunity to focus only on aiming.
-There are not many who use an Evolution for hunting, but I do know a few who have gotten proficient enough that they feel comfortable to hunt with it.
-Most hunters are using the Evolution to learn to shoot with back tension and then switching to a thumb trigger release to hunt.
-A handheld thumb release like the Carter Chocolate Addiction or the Hot Shot Vapor can be used in the same manner as the Evolution by seating the barrel of the thumb trigger on your thumb and then utilizing a relaxed hand, forearm, bicep and back tension to pull through the release to activate it.
-An Evolution resistance release is a great tool for any bowhunter.
+There are not many who use a tension syle archery release for hunting, but I do know a few who have gotten proficient enough that they feel comfortable to hunt with it.
+Most hunters are using the Carter Evolution 20 Resistance Release or the Stanislawski OnneX Resistance Release to learn to shoot with back tension and then switching to a thumb trigger release to hunt.
+A handheld thumb release like the Carter Chocolate Addiction or the Ultraview Archery UV Button Release can be used in the same manner as the Evolution 20 by seating the barrel of the thumb trigger on your thumb and then utilizing a relaxed hand, forearm, bicep and back tension to pull through the release to activate it.
+A Carter Evolution 20 resistance release is a great tool for any bowhunter.

 Every archer is on a different spectrum when it comes to their experience and goals.
 Hopefully, everyone that reads this will find some value and direction that will help them take the next step in their progression and find a release that will help get them there.